 What seems like just a red gum is actually the painful condition of the root called FORL

 The short video below is an example of how painful this is.
-This cat is completely anesthetized, yet when we tap its premolar teeth it moves it’s jaw in obvious pain.
+This cat is completely anesthetized, yet when we gently touch its premolar teeth with a probe it moves its jaw in obvious pain.

 It is the periodontal disease that is occurring out of sight and below the gum line that causes the most problem.
 This is the area we thoroughly need to address when we clean a pets teeth under anesthesia.